Mooselookmeguntic Lake (Josh Kuckens photo)

 *Flagstaff I & II share the same itinerary, but are run in opposite directions.

-Begin by hiking along the Appalachian Trail up Surplus Mountain in the beautiful Grafton Notch State Park and staying at a lean-to the first night.
+Richardson I and II run opposite itineraries.
+One trip will begin by hiking along the Appalachian Trail up Surplus Mountain in the beautiful Grafton Notch State Park and staying at a lean-to the first night.
 Continue hiking the next day to South Arm Campsite on Lower Richardson Lake and meet up with your opposing trip.
 Canoe the following day through The Narrows and into Upper Richardson Lake while surrounded by breathtaking mountains and walking trails on shore.
+Flip that around, and you’ve got the itinerary of the other Richardson group!
+Fun opportunity to meet your opposing group in the middle and make even more AESOP pals.
 It’s just the best of both worlds, ain’t it?!

 Questions?
 Contact us at email@example.com